-Because of my boyfriend's deep love for avocados, this dish is probably one of the things that I make the most.
+Spicy, mild or ridiculously hot, guacamole is always a party favorite — especially if served with some strong margaritas.
 I've tried almost every variation there is: with and without cilantro, substituting a pinch of cumin or summer herbs like refreshing mint or sweet-smelling basil.
 I've used scallions instead of red onion for a softer taste and added chunks of ripe mango for a more tropical dish.
-Spicy, mild or ridiculously hot, this dip is always a party favorite — especially if served with some strong margaritas.

 Here is a basic recipe that will serve as a solid foundation for you to play around with some of the variations above.
 And as the name suggests, it's best made fresh and served immediately.